PRT-i Teaching and Clinical Faculty are both practicing clinicians and seasoned educators

-Dr. Speicher is currently an Assistant Professor and Research Fellow in the DSc Health Sciences Program at Rocky Mountain University of Health Professions, teaching evidence-based medicine and Affiliate Faculty for the Athletic Training Programs (DAT, MSAT) at the University of Idaho, where he teaches Neuroscience.
-Dr. Speicher has also taught positional release therapy (PRT) within the Advanced Athletic Training Master’s Program at the University of Utah.
+Dr. Speicher has served as an Associate Professor and Research Fellow in the DSc Health Sciences Program at Rocky Mountain University of Health Professions, teaching evidence-based medicine and is currently Affiliate Faculty for the Athletic Training Programs (DAT, MSAT) at the University of Idaho, where he teaches Neuroscience.
+Dr. Speicher has also taught positional release therapy (PRT) within the Advanced Athletic Training Master's Program at the University of Utah.
 Previously, he served the undergraduate and graduate athletic training programs at Weber State University as Assistant Professor and Director of Graduate Research as well as Clinical Coordinator.
 Dr. Speicher also served the Neuroscience Program at Weber in the capacity of Executive Committee member and guest lecturer.
 Dr. Speicher was also previously employed at Sacred Heart University in Fairfield, Connecticut where he served as Clinical Associate Professor and Director of the Human Movement and Sports Science Program for athletic training and exercise science as well as Associate Researcher and Director for the Life and Sport Analysis Clinic, a biomechanical analysis laboratory and clinic serving the general and university populations, which Dr. Speicher founded and developed.
-During his first two years at Sacred Heart, he also served as the AT for their Division I track and field team.
+During his first two years at Sacred Heart, he also served as the AT for Division I track and field.
 Dr. Speicher also served as Program Director of the Athletic Training Program at the University of Maine at Presque Isle.

 Dr. Speicher has provided service to his profession as a State President, Board of Director for the National Athletic Trainers' Association Research and Education Foundation and currently serves as a journal reviewer for the International Journal of Athletic Therapy and Training and the Athletic Training Education Journal.
 Dr. Speicher is also an Editorial Board Member for the Athletic Training Education Journal and reviewer for the Journal of Human Resource Development Review.
 Locally, Dr. Speicher serves as an Expert Panel Member for Utah Running.com.